 In every Annual Report, SAPRO presents data for the FY in which a victim reported a sexual assault; however, an appreciable percentage of investigations and/or disposition decisions for the cases associated with these reports are pending at the end of the FY.
-DOD continues to track outcomes for previously pending cases in DSAID.
-SAPRO and the Military Services audited prior years' data to present a more comprehensive picture of investigation and adjudication outcomes for reports received in FY17.
-SAPRO does this largely to determine if there are substantive differences in case outcomes when reported longitudinally, as is done in this section, versus reporting the status of all outcomes received at the end of the fiscal year, as presented on pages 13 to 29 of this Appendix.
-Data from each FY are examined after a two year lag time, in order to allow investigations and/or disposition decisions to complete.
-Data from FY18 will be presented in the FY20 Annual Report.
+DoD continues to track outcomes for previously pending cases in DSAID.
+SAPRO and the Military Services audited prior years' data to present a more comprehensive picture of investigation and adjudication outcomes for reports received in FY18.
+SAPRO does this largely to determine if there are substantive differences in case outcomes when reported longitudinally, as is done in this section, versus reporting the status of all outcomes received at the end of the fiscal year, as presented on pages 13 to 28 of this Appendix.
+Overall, there were no large differences in how the cases landed in categories in the waterfall chart (see Figure 6 for comparison) - however, we did note an increase in the percentage of cases where no command action was possible.
+At the time of analysis in FY18, 29% of sexual contact crime cases and 50% of penetrating crime cases did not have a command action possible.
+In the updated longitudinal analysis in FY20, the percentage of cases where command action was not possible had increased to 38% of sexual contact crime cases and 62% of penetrating crime cases.
+This shift can been seen in Figure 26.
+SAPRO examines data from each FY after a two-year lag time, in order to allow investigations and/or disposition decisions to be completed.
+Data from FY19 will be presented in the FY21 Annual Report.

 As explained on page 7, DSAID is a real-time data-gathering tool.
-Since SAPRO pulled data for this section in January 2020, numbers presented here may differ from data published in the FY17 Annual Report.
-For example, victims who made a Restricted Report in FY17 may have converted to an Unrestricted Report in subsequent FYs.
+Since SAPRO pulled data for this section in February 2021, numbers presented here may differ from data published in the FY18 Annual Report.
+For example, victims who made a Restricted Report in FY18 may have converted to an Unrestricted Report in subsequent FYs.
 DSAID counts these converted cases as Unrestricted Reports; thus, the total number of Unrestricted and Restricted reports in a given FY will change as victims convert their reports.

-Although the majority of FY17 reports have completed investigations and disposition decisions, some cases remain pending at the time of data retrieval.
-One reason is that Restricted Reports converted to Unrestricted after FY17 are associated with investigations that opened more recently.
-Although less likely to occur, some investigations originally opened and closed in FY17 have been re-opened if new evidence becomes available.
+Although the majority of FY18 reports have completed investigations and disposition decisions, some cases remain pending at the time of data retrieval.
+One reason is that Restricted Reports converted to Unrestricted after FY18 are associated with investigations that opened more recently.
+Although less likely to occur, some investigations originally opened and closed in FY18 have been re-opened if new evidence becomes available.

 Figure 21.
-Reports of Sexual Assault, Completed Investigations, and Case Dispositions, FY17
+Reports of Sexual Assault, Completed Investigations, and Case Dispositions, FY18